-I am a Research Fellow and Tutor at Clare Hall, a Research Associate and Affiliated Lecturer at the Centre of South Asian Studies, and a member of the Cambridge Digital Humanities Network.
-Also, I give annual guest lectures at the Division of Social Anthropology, University of Cambridge.
-While my research centres on British imperial studies, my primary intellectual work is as a visual and digital humanities scholar.
+I am a Fellow and Tutor at Clare Hall, a visiting lecturer at the Division of Social Anthropology; affiliated scholar and visiting lecturer at the Centre of South Asian Studies, and a member of the Cambridge Digital Humanities Network, University of Cambridge.
+While my research centres on British imperial studies, my primary work is as a visual and digital humanities scholar.
 I consider the construction of racial, gender and political identities in visual records and their relevance to current historical studies.
 In collaboration with several higher education and research institutions in India and China, and with colleagues from the Faculties of Education and History at the University of Cambridge, I explore new research and pedagogical methodologies that use theories of visual culture in advancing modern history programmes.
-I teach ‘Visual rhetoric and modern South Asian history’ and I am the convenor of the annual seminar series ‘Visual Constructions of South Asia’ (http://talks.cam.ac.uk/show/index/50675) – both hosted by the Centre of South Asian Studies.
-More recently, I started teaching a course on ‘Visual and digital anthropology of new media’ for SAN11: Anthropology of Media and Visual Culture (Department of Archaeology and Anthropology, Division of Social Anthropology, University of Cambridge) and two courses at the Sichuan University (Chengdu, China): ‘Visual rhetoric and historical studies’ and ‘Visual anthropology and representations of the Self’ (http://bit.ly/1iztKS4).
+I run a seminar series at the Centre of South Asian Studies on ‘Visual rhetoric and modern South Asian history’ and contribute guest lectures on ‘Visual and digital anthropology of new media’ for SAN11: Anthropology of Media and Visual Culture (Department of Archaeology and Anthropology, Division of Social Anthropology, University of Cambridge).
+Recently I started giving regular lectures at the Sichuan University (Chengdu, China) on ‘Visual rhetoric and historical studies’ and ‘Visual anthropology and representations of the Self’ (http://bit.ly/1iztKS4).

-2016.
+2017.
 Visual Histories of South Asia, co-edited with Marcus Banks.
 Under contract with Primus (Ratna Sagar).

-2017.
+2018.
 Amateur Media: Film, Digital Media and Participatory Cultures, co-authored with Susan Aasman.
 Under contract with Routledge.

-2017.
+2018.
 British women amateur filmmakers: national memories and global identities, co-authored with Heather Norris Nicholson.
 Under contract with Edinburgh University Press.